ICT Systems policies and procedures

 There are two aspects to maintenance.
 The fundamental infrastructure maintenance; provision of servers, server side software and its maintenance and the maintenance of TLM specific systems such as the on-line mark book and the community site.

 The on-line mark book is maintained and developed using a LAMP stack approach and the code is managed using DARCs.
 The community site is maintained through a combination of administrators and users since the whole point of the community is to encourage user generated learning resources.
+This site currently has over 33,000 pages many of them user generated.
+The maintenance is out-sourced to a consultant in Mongolia who spent two years workiing with TLM after his MSc at Birmingham University.
+Risk is lowered by having a second technical expert on-site and TLM has out-source contacts eg in Bulgaria that have the appropriate skills set to take over.

-6. Monitoring
+5. Monitoring

-7. The certification site
+6. The certification site

-8. The community site
+7. The community site

 The community site is an optional resource made freely available to the community.
 It is not as critical as the certification site but it does contain learner work.
 (They are advised to keep their own back ups of important files) The software environment of the community site is Drupal.
 When a significant upgrade is to be performed, it will take place during the summer vacation period when there is lowest usage.
 The procedure is to check that current modules needed for current operation are available.
 If they are, a test site is created to test migrating current data to the new version.
 Testing of the data migrated to the new environment is then undertaken over a two week period with TLM staff performing typical user operations.
 Any problems are rectified.
 Once the test period is ended a meeting is held of all staff to confirm that the migration should be continued.
 If there are any objections these must be resolved before implementing the change.

 Minor changes to the configuration of the community site eg to the Primary Links menu, must be notified to the Chief Assessor before implementation.
 Changes to news items and general information can be made by the Office Administration team as appropriate.
+The Director of Administration and Finance vets all account applications for the community learning site to prevent spammers and advertising pests setting up accounts.
+This is in addition to the normal captcha facilities.

-9. Workstations and mobile technologies
+8. Workstations and mobile technologies

 The configuration of individual workstations and mobile technologies is left to the individual but must as a minimum include the default firewall settings.
 Windows systems must be protected by up to date anti-malware software.

-10. General information strategy
+9. General information strategy

 Some information needs to be secure, other information is intended to be spread widely.
 The strategy is to provide systems that treat information appropriately for its intended use and is not bound into proprietary and closed technologies.
 This is an inherent part of the TLM qualifications development.
 There are a collection of policies related to these issues from the Creative Common Share Alike licensing of much of the information on the community site to secure private web pages for management meeting minutes to the complete separation of the certification site from general use.
 TLM is registered with the Data Protection registrar and provides information to educate users about safe and secure use of digital information.
 There is an inevitable balance to be struck between making information available to promote learning and sharing and restricting information for privacy and safety.
 Achieving this balance is a significant feature in the overall information strategy.
 In the world of global digital communications we are trying to move away from business practices based on file attachments and technologies that were designed for a world where digital information systems relied on replicating and moving information rather than holding information centrally and making it available to relevant parties on demand.
 This does depend on the business processes of other people since communicating information is bi-directional.
 It is in the interest of all who want to reduce the costs associated with the awarding process to maximise the use of internet based technologies and move away from proprietary desktop applications.
-In the World of HTML 5 and beyond, the standards complaint web browser can replace most expensive and cumbersome desktop office applications.
+In the World of HTML 5 and beyond, the standards compliant web browser can replace most expensive and cumbersome desktop office applications.

-Procedures for dealing with technical issues
+10. Procedures for dealing with technical issues

 Technical issues fall into 2 categories